 Yes No

+No, not directly but we can set a requirement food handlers must be trained.
 FSANZ does not provide training, however recent changes to the Chapter 3 Standards mean food service, caterer and related retail businesses in Australia need to meet new food handler training requirements from December 2023.

 Standard 3.2.2.A – 10 requires that each food handler who handles unpackaged, potentially hazardous food that is ready to eat, has, before engaging in that activity: a) completed a food safety training course; or b) adequate skills and knowledge in food safety and hygiene to do that activity correctly and keep food safe.
 The business must also have a certified food safety supervisor to supervise these food handlers (see our separate InfoBite).
 These requirements are in place because unpackaged potentially hazardous foods are open to contamination by harmful microorganisms or other hazards immediately before the food is served and eaten, so need careful handling.